yceffort/yceffort-blog-v2/posts/2020/07/make-use-of-long-term-caching.md

 module.exports = {
   plugins: [
     new HtmlWebpackPlugin({
-      // Inline all files which names start with “runtime~” and end with “.js”.
+      // Inline all files which names start with "runtime~" and end with ".js".
       // That’s the default naming of runtime chunks
       inlineSource: 'runtime~.+\\.js',
     }),
-    // This plugin enables the “inlineSource” option new InlineSourcePlugin(),
+    // This plugin enables the "inlineSource" option new InlineSourcePlugin(),
   ],
 }